NishchayAnand/software-engineering/System Design/LLD/Case Studies/Movie Ticket Booking System/Notes.md

 # Movie Ticket Booking System Low Level Design

 An online platform or application that allows users to browse, select, and purchase (book) tickets for movies currently showing in theaters.
+For example, `BookMyShow`, `PayTMInsider`.

 ## Key Features and Services